Günther Hofmann: Meiningen and Die Oper

 He had a special affinity for Richard Strauss and Richard Wagner, recognisable also in his roles.
 In the opinion of the conductor Rolf Reuter, Hofmann was "the best Faninal in the world".
 He wrote several essays about Richard Wagner.
 He was not an opponent of modern media, but still liked to write wonderful, content-rich and very pictorial letters.
 He knew the importance of the written word in a letter and its permanence.
 In his letters one can hear him speak.

 "As an interpreter of the leading and mostly difficult baritone roles from Verdi to Wagner, Russian operas and works by contemporary composers, Hofmann was an outstanding singer who would certainly have sung his way into a prominent position in major houses.
 His Sachs, Rigoletto, Boris, Einstein and many a comic character in play operas are unforgettable.
 In addition, as a stage director, he focused on traditional faithfulness to the work, on singability, and at the same time ensured serious continuity in the Meiningen opera company for thirty years.
 Most of his younger colleagues have taken exception to his staging style."

-He was also active in the social sphere; for example, together with Rolf-Christoph Ullmann, he campaigned with the Meiningen town council for the preservation →of the collection of flzt theatre by the world-famous stage painter brothers Max and Gotthold Brückner from Coburg in Elisabethenburg Palace.
+He was also active in the social sphere; for example, together with Rolf-Christoph Ullmann, he campaigned with the Meiningen town council for the preservation of the collection of flat theatre by the world-famous stage painter brothers Max and Gotthold Brückner from Coburg in Elisabethenburg Palace.
 It was always his honour and obligation to show and comment on this collection to his guests.
 He was one of the few who experienced such a long period of time at the same house; therefore he was a sought-after interlocutor when it came to reviewing history.
 This was "his" field until his death.

-Hofmann had two hobbies: his aquarium and his model railway Gauge-0 - costumed with railway cap and traffic paddle.
+Hofmann had two hobbies: his aquarium and his O scale model railway – costumed with railway cap and traffic paddle.
 When he moved to Meiningen in 2005, he had to give up both hobbies for reasons of tenancy and age.

 From 1995 onwards, but especially from 2008 until the end of 2010, Hofmann wrote and dictated his autobiography with the assistance of Horst Arnold.
 It comprises 93 typewritten DIN A4 pages.

 Hoffmann died in Meiningen at the age of 86.
 He was buried at the Heidefriedhof (Dresden) in Dresden.